 L.A.C.E. is the Leadership Academy for Church Excellence.
 Our new format offers something for everyone!

 These classes are designed to foster ongoing growth in church leadership, service and personal discipleship.
 This is great for those who wish to continue maturing in their faith but are not seeking any certification.
 Participants can take any of the various classes that are offered without any restriction.
-The class choices are totally up to the participant and include the workshops, LACE 101, LACE 201 and LACE 301.

 What Is a Lay Servant?

 A lay servant is someone who has accepted God’s call to the laity to grow as disciples of Jesus Christ, who then go and make other disciples in their churches and communities.
 The LACE series is designed to equip and empower laity as leaders in their churches.